tkarkuvelraja/heatmap_report_apex_plugin/README.md

 **Sample Query to Render a Report:**

-Note: Export a script **"Script to Populate Sample Data.sql"** from directory and compile it in your schema.
+**Note:** Populate sample data by exporting a script **"Script to Populate Sample Data.sql"** from directory and compile it in your schema.

     WITH final_data AS